SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                 }
             }
             @Tab("visionOS 2 and Older") {
-                The close button is a circular button with a gray background and an accent color `xmark` icon, using only the image if both image and text are provided.
+                On visionOS 2 and earlier, the close button is a circular button with a gray background and an accent color `xmark` icon, consistent with newer versions.
+Hiding it supports controlled dismissal in early mixed reality designs.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-visionOS2", alt: "Close Button Visible") {